mcanthony/tonic-data-manager/docs/api/TonicDataManager.md

 # Tonic Data Manager #

-This module allow the user to fetch data (JSON, Text, ArrayBuffer, blob) and cache the result for future use.
-Additional pattern based URL request can be achieved.
-Image can also be retrieved as a blob and can be display using a generated browser url.
+This module allows users to fetch data (JSON, Text, ArrayBuffer, blob) and cache the result for future use.
+Additional pattern based URL requests can be achieved.
+Images can also be retrieved as a blob and can be display using a generated browser url.

-A new instance need to be created like the following example
+A new instance is created with:

 ```javascript
 var TonicDataManager = require('tonic-data-manager'),